kriskda/MagneticPendulumBasins/README.md

 Installation
 ============
-Simply clone this repository and run either :code:`python src/main.py` (png files generator) or :code:`python src/vizualizer.py` (OpenGL visualizer).
+Simply clone this repository and run either `python src/main.py` (png files generator) or `python src/vizualizer.py` (OpenGL visualizer).
 Note that the latter is experimental at the moment.
 It may also require you to:

 	pip install PyDispatcher PyVRML97 OpenGLContext